documente/documente.github.io/get-started.md

 selectors: documente/selectors.yaml # path to selectors file
 ```

+You can find more information about the configuration file in the [dedicated section](/cli-configuration).

 ## Write your first specification

 ### Describing your application with a selectors file